phianova/todoapp-fatfish/README.md

 ### Code linting
 I used ESLint - I think it makes sense for everyone across an organisation to use the same formatter/linter, regardless what that might be.
 I installed the TypeScript extensions to ensure the linter checked for type safety.

-Brief:
+*Assessment Brief:*
-Our tech stack is as follows:
+*Our tech stack is as follows:*
-● Core
+*● Core*
-○ Node.js with TypeScript
+*○ Node.js with TypeScript*
-○ Git Version Control via GitHub
+*○ Git Version Control via GitHub*
-○ Jest
-○ ESLint

-● Backend
+*○ Jest*
+*○ ESLint*

+*● Backend*
-○ Amazon Web Services/Azure
+*○ Amazon Web Services/Azure*
-○ Relational and Non-Relational Databases
+*○ Relational and Non-Relational Databases*
-○ Serverless Framework
+*○ Serverless Framework*
-○ Headless CMSes like Prismic and Sanity
+*○ Headless CMSes like Prismic and Sanity*
-○ Low-Code/No-Code platforms like Xano
+*○ Low-Code/No-Code platforms like Xano*

-● Frontend
+*● Frontend*
-○ React Native for mobile apps on iOS and Android
+*○ React Native for mobile apps on iOS and Android*
-○ React for web
+*○ React for web*
-○ Redux
+*○ Redux*

-Using the tech stack described above, produce a simple To Do list project (or similar).
-You are not expected to use the full stack, but it should be written in TypeScript and include the following:
+*Using the tech stack described above, produce a simple To Do list project (or similar). * *You are not expected to use the full stack, but it should be written in TypeScript and include the following:*
-1. CRUD API written in TypeScript that can be deployed via Serverless to AWS
-2. React Native mobile app that interacts with your CRUD API, and utilizes Redux state management
+*1. CRUD API written in TypeScript that can be deployed via Serverless to AWS* *2.
+React Native mobile app that interacts with your CRUD API, and utilizes Redux state management*

-We should be able to view your project in a GitHub repository/repositories and be able to deploy and run your code.
-Please include any instructions for us to do this in a README.md.
+*We should be able to view your project in a GitHub repository/repositories and be able to deploy and run your code.* *Please include any instructions for us to do this in a README.md.*

-We are not judging your UI design skills so don’t worry how it looks, we want to see the components you use for your solution and clean, well structured code.
+*We are not judging your UI design skills so don’t worry how it looks, we want to see the components you use for your solution and clean, well structured code.*

-Remember, your project can be kept very basic!
-However, bonus points are on offer for either implementing or including your thoughts in your README.md on the following:
+*Remember, your project can be kept very basic!
+However, bonus points are on offer for either implementing or including your thoughts in your README.md on the following:*

-● Data storage on both the front and back end.
-This could be backed by file storage, a non-relational database, secure device storage, in memory stores or anything else that makes sense
+*● Data storage on both the front and back end.
+This could be backed by file storage, a non-relational database, secure device storage, in memory stores or anything else that makes sense*
-● Authentication between the front and back end
+*● Authentication between the front and back end*
-● Automated testing tools: Think Jest.
-You don't need to build a CI/CD pipeline!
+*● Automated testing tools: Think Jest.
+You don't need to build a CI/CD pipeline!*
-● Monorepo or separate repos
+*● Monorepo or separate repos*
-● Project/code structure
+*● Project/code structure*
-● Code Linting
+*● Code Linting*